armory/docs/content/en/docs/armory-cloud-admin/_index.md

 ## Overview

-Armory Cloud is a SaaS platform for continuous delivery that integrates with your existing tools:
+Armory Cloud is a Software as a Service (SaaS) platform for continuous delivery that integrates with your existing tools.

-- Artifact stores, such as GitHub, to fetch things like images
-- Cloud Providers, such as AWS, to deploy your apps to
+As a SaaS platform, Armory Cloud gives you the ability to deliver your software without the maintenance overhead of having to maintain your own continuous delivery tools and infrastructure.

-The two main components of Armory Cloud are Armory Cloud Console and a cloud instance of the Armory Platform.
-Armory Cloud Console is the administrator portal for Armory Cloud.
-You can perform administrative and operations related tasks, including configuring your Armory Cloud environments (such as sandbox and production environments) and the integrations mentioned above.
-The Armory Platform, which includes Armory's enterprise extensions and Spinnaker™, is where your app developers create and manage their delivery pipelines within the environments you defined.
+The two components of Armory Cloud are the Armory Cloud Console and a cloud instance of the Armory Platform.
+Armory Cloud Console is the administrator portal for Armory Cloud where you can perform administrative and operations related tasks.
+Use it to configure your Armory Cloud instance and integrations with your  The Armory Platform, which includes Armory's enterprise extensions and Spinnaker™, is where your app developers create and manage their delivery pipelines within the environments you defined.